akhenakh/pqueue/README.md

 # Pqueue

-Package pqueue provides a very simple priority queue It's basically copy and paste from the heap package example, only to override the Push method.
+Package pqueue provides a very simple priority queue It's basically copy and paste from the heap package example, only to override the Push method and not packing on empty Pop()

 ```go
 func (pq *PriorityQueue) Push(priority int, value interface{})